JabRef/JabRefOnline/_faq/10_general.md

 Set it to UTF8.
 At "Appearance" set table font as simsun (or any other Chinese font).
 At "General", you can change the UI language to Chinese.
-More information was available at <http://yenlung.math.nccu.edu.tw/~yenlung/notes/latex_in_Windows.pdf>, but the link is currently broken.
+More information are available at <http://yenlung.km.nccu.edu.tw/xms/read_attach.php?id=61> (alternative: <https://web.archive.org/web/20111027034912/http://yenlung.math.nccu.edu.tw/~yenlung/notes/latex_in_Windows.pdf>).

 ## Q: When I have an instance of Jabref running and double click another BibTeX file it is opened in a new JabRef instance.
 Is it possible to open it in a new tab in the first instance?